MaisieGao/MovieReview/README.md

 **Please check all the pages on Heroku!**
 <hr/>
-Me and my teammates built a full-stack application using the MERN (MongoDB, Express, React, Node.js) stack.
+I built a full-stack application using the MERN (MongoDB, Express, React, Node.js) stack.

 The website we built is a movie review website.
 It allows users to sign in using google id, search movie by title, view/update/delete reviews, check movie details, add movies to their favorites collection by clicking on stars, rank their favorite movies cards by dragging and dropping the movie cards.